Aml-Hassan-Abd-El-hamid/-wuzzuf_job_analyser/README.md

     eval "$(pyenv virtualenv-init -)"
    ```

-    * Install **poetry** at the system level: https://python-poetry.org/docs/ --> running curl -sSL https://install.python-poetry.org | python3 -(dont' forget to add
+    * Install **poetry** at the system level following the instructions from here: https://python-poetry.org/docs/
-    to your .bashrc or equivalent)

     * Then install a version of Python of your choice via pyenv, eg: pyenv install 3.10.6